2 COVID-19 related deaths and 27 new cases reported by GRDHD on Tuesday

-On Tuesday, the Green River District Health Department reported the COVID-19 related deaths of a resident of Daviess County and a resident of Ohio County, and 27 additional confirmed COVID-19 cases.
+The Green River District Health Department on Tuesday reported the COVID-19 related deaths of a resident of Daviess County and a resident of Ohio County, and 27 additional confirmed COVID-19 cases.

 The new cases are 14 in Daviess County, two in Hancock County, five in Henderson County, one in McLean County, two in Ohio County and three in Union County.